Experienced, Respected White Collar Crime Defense Attorney

-White collar crime refers to crimes committed by business people, entrepreneurs, public officials, and professionals through mistake or deception.
+White collar crime refers to crimes committed by business people, entrepreneurs, public officials and professionals through mistake or deception.
 White collar crimes can be prosecuted at either the state or federal level, or both, depending on which jurisdiction’s law has been violated.
-Penalties vary, but some cases can result in hefty fines, restitution, and anywhere from 1 to 30 years imprisonment.
+Penalties vary, but some cases can result in hefty fines, restitution and anywhere from one to 30 years’ imprisonment.

 Intent plays a central role in prosecutions of white collar crimes.
 In fact, it is usually a key element of the charged white collar offense – whether it is conspiracy, mail fraud, wire fraud, securities fraud, health care fraud, falsifying books and records, insider trading, money laundering, or racketeering.
 Since charges related to white collar crimes do not require proof that you acted with force or threats of violence, prosecutors rely on proving your liability through criminal intent.
 If there is a legitimate reason that can be proven in your defense for why the criminal act was committed, thereby negating criminal intent, no crime has been committed.